bartongroup/RATS/README.md

 `devtools::install_github("bartongroup/rats", ref="development")`

-Developmental versions are works in progress and will not be archived in snapshots.
+Developmental versions are works in progress and will not be archived in release snapshots.
 They are also likely to contain new bugs and may at times not work correctly or at all.
-For reproducible/publishable analyses, **always use a release version**, NOT a developmental version.
+For reproducible/publishable analyses, always **use a release version**, not a developmental version.

 Eventually, we aim to make the package also available through Bioconductor.

 ### Differential Transcript Usage

-A typical command to call DTU given a Sleuth object looks like this:
+A typical command to call DTU bootstrapped quantifications looks like this:

+`results <- call_DTU(annot = my_identifiers_table, boot_data_A=my_list_of_tables_A, boot_data_B=my_list_of_tables_B)`

+and for plain quantifications like this:

-`results <- call_DTU(annot = my_identifiers_table, slo = my_sleuth_object,  name_A = "Condition-1", name_B = "Condition-2")`
+`results <- call_DTU(annot = my_identifiers_table, count_data_A=my_table_A, count_data_B=my_tables_B)`

-RATs also accepts data input in **generic formats**.
-Please consult the vignettes for syntax details, format specifications and additional settings.

-The output is a list containing (among other items) two tables that list the final results as well as the intermediate calculations and decisions.
+The output is a list containing (among other items) two tables, one with gene-level details and one with transcript-level details.
+In these you will find the raw values for all calculations, the pass/fail for each threshold and the final classification for each gene or transcript respectively.
-Details on the output structure and visualisation options are provided in the vignettes.
+Details on the output structure and the result visualisation options are provided in the vignettes.

 ***